 Jun Yuan 袁军Data Story Teller, passionate about AI Fairness and Human-Centered Decision-Making

 I am a PhD candidate in Data Science, with a background in Mathematics and Statistics.
 My research interest lies in the intersection of human-centered AI and information visualization.
-Currently, I am working on designing visual analytic interfaces for ranking interpretation on high-stake decision-making (e.g., student course evaluation, AI hiring practice); adapting Learning-to-rank for fairness, accountability, and transparency; information-seeking in crisis.
+Currently, I am working on designing visual analytic interfaces for ranking interpretation on high-stake decision-making (e.g., student course evaluation, AI hiring practice); adapting Learning-to-rank for fairness, accountability, and transparency; adversarial attacks and detection on explainable AI methods; information-seeking in crisis.

 Projects & Publications